-11 These are not their real names - but they are all 'clients' from West and Central Africa with whom the researcher Dr Pemberton Ford has worked.
+12 These are not their real names but they are clients from West and Central Africa with whom the researcher Dr Pemberton Ford has worked.

-12 where the members of both houses of Westminster were contacted with Christmas cards asking when the CEC Action against Trafficking would be signed into, and backed by many churches of the CTBI and CTE .
-The Time for @Rest campaign was launched by the Churches Alert to Sex Trafficking Across Europe in November 2005 and supported by members of the Churches Together in Britain and Ireland.
-It followed in the wake of the Not for Sale Campaign of 2003 -2004 which had realised a successful ratification of the Palermo Protocol with a similar post card campaign targeting Members of Parliament.
+13 Members of both houses of Westminster were contacted with Christmas cards asking when Britain would sign up to the CEC Action against Trafficking.
+The Time for @Rest campaign was launched by Churches Alert to Sex Trafficking Across Europe in November 2005 and supported by members of Churches Together in Britain and Ireland and Churches Together in England.
+It followed in the wake of the Not for Sale Campaign of 2003- 2004 which had realised a successful ratification of the Palermo Protocol with a similar postcard campaign targeting Members of Parliament.